jack-owen/server-epoch-test/readme.md

 While I used TDD in most places, if I had more time I would consider writing more thorough unit tests for the ReactJS client application.

 I would have liked to apply a standardised TSLint and ESLint across both the service and client applications, rather than 1 per application.

+I would have written the epoch-service with Typescript rather than JavaScript to ensure type safety.